aalmat/Todo-App/README.md

 Application configuration using the spf13/viper library.
 Working with environment variables.

-Working with the database using the sql library.
+Working with the database using the sqlx library.

 Writing SQL queries